rom-vtn/java-chatbot/README.md

 # `java-chatbot`

-A simple chatbot to use the OpenAI API to interactively user ChatGPT from a CLI.
+A simple chatbot to use an OpenAI-like API to interact with a chatbot from a CLI.

 # TODO
 - Put API URLs in a configurable file